usmann56/vibzcheck/README.md

 2025-12-10

 - Mood/Genre Tagging: assisted with tagging approach and filtered playback logic, including next-track selection under active filters.
+Tags are updated dynamically once a song is added to the playlist.

 - Service Layer: assisted with migrating firebase functions from components files to util files creating a firbase service layer.

 2025-12-12

-- Pagination: assisted with the paging strategy for search results.
+- Pagination: assisted with pagination with limit offset strategy on scroll for search results.